 "Home equity indebtedness" may not be deductible as home mortgage interest, but there is an exception when such debt is used to buy, build, or substantially improve the home and the home secures the debt.
+Previously, the loan interest was deductible up to \$100,000 if the debt was secured by a primary or secondary residence, even if the loan went to buy a personal-use auto.
+The rules are now much more strict.

-Refinancing is contemplated in the legislative history, but to preserve your interest deduction, this needs to be done with careful attention to the tax rules.
 Donation deductions.
-You may want to coordinate the year that you itemize with efforts to "bunch" your charitable donations so that your total itemized deductions will surpass your standard deduction.
+You can still deduct donations to qualified charities-but only if you itemize deductions.
+As noted earlier in this guide, you may want to coordinate the year that you itemize with "bunching" your charitable donations so that your total itemized deductions will surpass your standard deduction.